-- (1) The site is located on the easterly side of High Street.
-The applicant is proposing a new 24' wide curb cut on High Street.
-The entrance is proposed to be an access driveway meeting the Town's "Major Private Road" standard for design and construction.
-A right-of-way is not required for an access driveway in the Multi-family performance standards, found in [§120-814B\(6\)\(b\)\[2\]](#). - A hammerhead turnaround that complies with Appendix B is not shown at the end of the access drive. - (a) The applicant does not expect to impact any road intersections within a half mile of the project. - (b) For the final plan review, If the project generates 50 or more trips during either the a.m. or p.m. peak hour, per [§120-811B\(2\)\(h\)](#), the applicant shall provide, for the preliminary plan review, a "traffic study," prepared by a Maine licensed professional engineer, describing the impacts of the proposed project on the capacity, level of service and safety of adjacent streets.
-The applicant shall provide a traffic analysis that the existing streets and intersections can be expected to carry traffic generated by the development. - (2) The access shall be designed to have minimum sight distance, according to MDOT and [Appendix B Street Design and Construction Standards](#), to avoid hazardous conflicts with existing turning movements, to avoid traffic congestion, and to prevent queuing of vehicles entering and exiting the site. - (3) The proposal site will be accessed by an access driveway from High Street, a paved public street.
+- (1) The site is located on the easterly side of Windham Center Road.
+The applicant is proposing a new road connection to Windham Center Road, realigning the existing driveway.
+The entrance is proposed to be a Condominium driveway meeting the Town's "Major Private Road" standard for design and construction.
+A right-of-way is not required for an access driveway in the Multi-family performance standards, found in §120-814B(6)(b)[2]. - (a) The applicant does not expect to impact any road intersections within a half mile of the project. - (b) See subdivision review.
+The project is not expected to generate 50 or more trips during either the a.m. or p.m. peak hour. - (2) The access shall be designed to have minimum sight distance, according to MDOT and Appendix B Street Design and Construction Standards, to avoid hazardous conflicts with existing turning movements, to avoid traffic congestion, and to prevent queuing of vehicles entering and exiting the site. - At the Development Review Team meeting the applicant described that a portion of the hill along the frontage of the property will need to be cut back to improve site distance looking left. - (3) The proposal site will be accessed by an access driveway from Windham Center Road. - (4) The site is designed to allow internal vehicular circulation in common with the other property owner for the safe movement of passenger, service, and emergency vehicles through the site.
+The existing dwelling at 250 Windham Center Road is proposed to have an easement to utilize the access driveway.